Tutorial 6 - Creating a more complex Annotator¶

 Task 6-1-3: Call the

-object inside of the context manager and write the results into a new variable for exampleresults
+YOLOobject inside of the context manager and write the results into a new variable for exampleresults.

 for every image we passed to the model.
 This means our list will only